alma-emu/clang-tidy-plugin-csupport/README.md

 ## What checks `clang-tidy plugin csupport` do

-- csupport-return-value-null-check
+- `csupport-return-value-null-check`

-    For functions(malloc, realloc, calloc, fopen) that require a NULL check on the return value,
+    For functions(malloc, realloc, calloc, fopen) that require the NULL check on the return value,
-    - check if an if statement for a Null check is written on the next line.
+    - check if an if statement for the Null check is written on the next line.
     - check if function's sentence is in the condition of if/while/do-while statement.
 (This is experiment. the specification is not finalized.)